Your Health Motto “EATING RIGHT IS MORE IMPORTANT THEN EATING MORE”

 We need 800 micrograms daily, the amount in a portion of cooked carrots.
 Pregnant women or those planning to try for a baby should not have more than 1,500 micrograms a day as this can lead to birth defects.

-Signs that you aren’t getting enough: poor appetite, upset stomach, depression and an inability to concentrate.
-Beriberi, which affects either the heart or the nervous system, is caused through shortage of this vitamin.
+Signs that you aren’t getting enough: poor appetite, upset stomach, depression, and an inability to concentrate.
+Beriberi, which affects either the heart or the nervous system, is caused by a shortage of this vitamin.
 Heavy drinkers are prone to the disease as alcohol makes it more difficult for the body to absorb vitamin B1.

 Signs that you aren’t getting enough: cracked corners around the lips or a sore tongue.
-A fifth of all teenage girls do not get enough of this vitamin.
+A fifth of all teenage girls does not get enough of this vitamin.